 - 7TRAN031W Air Transport Planning and Management – Additional Activities Programme

-Mengqiu’s current research interests include: transport planning; sustainable transport development; social equity and travel vulnerability; statistics and transport modelling; transport and climate change; freight transport and logistics; transport economics; travel behaviour, behavioural economics and well-being; urban planning and sustainable cities.
+Mengqiu’s current research interests include: transport planning; sustainable transport development; social equity and travel vulnerability; statistics and transport modelling; transport and climate change; freight transport and logistics; transport economics; travel behaviour, behavioural economics and well-being; urban mobility; infrastructure planning and delivery; urban planning and sustainable cities.

 He is interested in hearing from potential PhD students, particularly but not only in the area of transport planning.
 Highly quantitative individuals with strong statistical, mathematical, data handling, GIS, and computing skills are preferred.
-Potential candidates should preferably hold a bachelor’s or master’s degree in transport planning/engineering/simulation/modelling, statistics, mathematics, data science, computer science, physics, quantitative geography or a closely-related discipline.
+Potential candidates should preferably hold a bachelor’s or master’s degree in transport planning/engineering/simulation/modelling, statistics, mathematics, data science, computer science, physics, economics, quantitative geography or a closely-related discipline.

 - The National Natural Science Foundation of China: The Impacts of Social Equity and Transport Accessibility on a Just City: Empirical Evidence from London and Shanghai.